 On the 6th of September 2017, Anguilla Electricity Company Limited (the "Company") endured one of the most catastrophic hurricanes to ever pass through the Caribbean region.
 The storm severely damaged all the Company's main office buildings, along with damage to the vehicle garage, stores building, Corito Power Station, the grid and the Company's 1-megawatt solar farm.
-The Company's IT department were also significantly damage.
-This resulted to significant interruption in the Company operations as electricity was cut-off for the whole island.
+The Company's IT department was also significantly damaged.
+This resulted in significant interruption to the Company's operations as electricity was cut-off for the whole island.